 A gallery walk is a strategy where students explore multiple sources of information.
-For 2nd and 3rd grade classrooms, it is suggested that teachers use historical photographs for their gallery walk.
+For 4th and 5th grade classrooms, it is suggested that teachers use historical photographs for their gallery walk.
 Check out this video for help completing the gallery walk.

-Step 1: Develop Compelling Question and Select Photographs
+Step 1: Develop Compelling Question and Select Photographs/Texts

-Develop a compelling, or guiding, question and select a range of 4-5 photographs (depending on your class size) for students to observe and investigate.
+Develop a compelling, or guiding, question and select a range of 5-6 photographs or texts (depending on your class size) for students to observe and investigate.
 You can also select a question that your students developed, like through a QFT.
-If you need help deciding on a compelling question or selecting images and documents, take a look at the State Historical Society of lowa's Primary Source Sets.
+If you need help deciding on a compelling question or selecting images and documents, take a look at the State Historical Society of Iowa's Primary Source Sets.

-Step 2: Display Photographs around the Classroom
+Step 2: Display Photographs/Texts around the Classroom

-Photographs should be displayed "gallery style," in a way that allows students to disperse themselves around the room.
-They can be hung on walls or placed on tables.
-The most important factor is that the photographs are spread far enough apart to reduce significant crowding.
+Photographs and texts should be displayed "gallery style," in a way that allows students to disperse themselves around the room.
+Sources may be hung on walls or placed on tables.
+The most important factor is that the they are spread far enough apart to reduce significant crowding.

-Step 3: Explore Photographs
+Step 3: Explore Photographs/Texts